Sitelock is STILL on my s*** list. Please read the UPDATE to this evolving story at the bottom of the post.

 Why am I bothering to tell you this?

 Well…aside from being angry about a concerted effort to drum up business by sending good people into a panic about their website?
 Good people who might not be terribly techie, or who may be busy…..gosh I don’t know….building their business?
-So instead of helping depressed people, doing reiki healing, selling their art, finishing their book, booking new coaching clients, they have to spend their life energy dealing with service provider scams—from the very people they are already paying every month to keep their website running.
+So instead of helping depressed people, doing reiki healing, selling their art, finishing their book, booking new coaching clients, they have to spend their money and life energy dealing with service provider scams—from the very people they are already paying every month to keep their website running.
 Infuriating.